antounes/antounes.github.io/_drafts/2021-08-13-an-engineers-journey-towards-certification.md

 ## Useful links

 During my preparation, on top of the Google's guides, I used resources from several blogs and learning platforms.
 Most of them are free to read, some are constrained to subscription.
-I build my own learning track strongly inspired by the Google's guidelines, you can find it [here on Pluralsight](https://app.pluralsight.com/channels/details/579d2562-ed2f-460c-8efb-a646a6e25ced?s=1).
+One of my favourites was the [guide by Dmitri Lerko](https://deploy.live/blog/google-cloud-professional-machine-learning-engineer-certification-preparation-guide/), his blog is a must-read too for who likes to discover about cloud platforms.
+The [Machine Learning Course](https://developers.google.com/machine-learning/crash-course) by Google was very helpful.
+[Google Cloud solutions guides](https://cloud.google.com/architecture#/technology=Machine_learning_and_artificial_intelligence_(ML%2FAI)) also helped a lot when giving it a final wrap-up, but I wouldn't recommend delving into such guides at the beginning of your learning, since they're very formal and detailed.
+I also built my own learning track strongly inspired by the Google's guidelines, you can find it [here on Pluralsight](https://app.pluralsight.com/channels/details/579d2562-ed2f-460c-8efb-a646a6e25ced?s=1).
 This article has not been sponsored by any author or company.